okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2022-okta-identity-engine/index.md

 The [Okta Resource Name](/docs/concepts/role-assignment/#okta-resource-name-orn) (ORN) uniquely identifies an Okta [resource set](/docs/reference/api/roles/#resource-set-object) that is associated with a custom admin role assignment. <!-- OKTA-503417 -->

-#### The Loading Page API is EA in Preview
+#### Loading Page Animation feature for the Brands API is EA in Preview

-When redirecting applications, you can use the [Loading Page API](/docs/reference/api/brands/#variants-for-the-okta-loading-page) to display a blank page instead of the default Okta loading page animation.
+When redirecting applications, you can use the [loading page variant property](/docs/reference/api/brands/#variants-for-the-okta-loading-page) (`loadingPageTouchPointVariant`) of the Brands API to display a blank page instead of the default Okta loading page animation.
 As a result, Okta's branding doesn't appear anywhere in the redirect user journey. <!-- OKTA-509771 -->

 #### Trusted Origins for iFrame embedding is GA in Production